ianpmaher/ri-api/README.md

 #### 5. `./restaurants`
 This endpoint provides a list of restaurants based in Rhode Island.
 I will add more structure and queries in the future to allow localization.
 The list is a json file I had scraped using cheerio/puppeteer function found in this repo.
 The original list from which I scraped is on visitrhodeisland.com .

+#### 6. `./history`
+This endpoint provides a list of history facts from Rhode Island.
+The source is originally from the Rhode Island Secretary of State's website, a timeline.
+I will add parameters in the future.

 ## Usage